 Support our Lifesavers appeal

-Ordinary people are at the heart of the RNLI - with the right training, they can do extraordinary things.
+Ordinary people are at the heart of the RNLI - with the right training and kit, they can do extraordinary things.

-And, by helping a trainee learn how to save lives at sea, so can you.
+And, by giving a trainee the right equipment, and helping them learn how to save lives at sea, so can you.

-Our volunteer crews are ready to drop everything and risk their lives to save others at the beep of a pager.
+Our volunteer crews are ready to drop everything to save others at the beep of a pager.
 Many will face unimaginably tough conditions, launching in pitch-black darkness, battling howling winds, squally rain and rough swells.

-And with only 1 in 10 volunteers joining the RNLI from a professional maritime occupation, training is incredibly important.
+And with only 1 in 10 volunteers joining the RNLI from a professional maritime occupation, the right training and equipment is incredibly important.

 That’s why we give our lifesavers first-class training, equipment, guidance and support.